 In addition to the ancient influence of the native peoples of Cuba, the Spaniards brought their own culinary styles, tinged by those of the Moors who held huge parts of Spain for centuries.
-The slaves that were brought from Africa made significant culinary and cultural contributions, with other culinary traditions being brought to the island with the French colonists fleeing uprisings in Haiti.
+The slaves brought from Africa made significant culinary and cultural contributions, with other culinary traditions being brought to the island with the French colonists fleeing uprisings in Haiti.

 Cuban cuisine is also notable for its baked goods, which include a variety of turnovers.
-Some are filled with spiced meats and other types feature a particularly Cuban blend of cream cheese and guava paste.
+Some are filled with spiced meats, and other types feature a particularly Cuban blend of cream cheese and guava paste.
 Flan is among Cuba’s most beloved dessert items.